You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 Course ID ID21013_BUS1

 This on-demand material was recorded in October 2020.
+You can purchase and access this content at any time.

 A shareholders’ agreement is an agreement between the shareholders of a company which generally sets out the shareholders’ rights, privileges and obligations along with the foundation of how the corporation will be set up, managed and run.